danieldanciu/p3bo/README.md

 ```bash
 git clone https://github.com/danieldanciu/p3bo.git
 ```
-2. Create a conda environment:
+2. Create a conda environment (but you can also use poetry or pip, whatever you prefer):
 ```bash
 conda create --name p3bo python=3.8
 conda activate p3bo